MischaU8/yumyum/exercises/modeling-exercise-49_YWzOA3ivgkU.md

-rectangle curve create a new rectangle curve and use it as a cutter then remove the curve in the middle solid add
-Phillips tall edges and you're good to go
+rectangle curve create a new rectangle curve and use it as a cutter then remove the curve in the middle solid add fillets to all edges and you're good to go